flavio-fernandes/pelican-blog/content/viewpoint/mini-sabbatical.md

 Needless to say, **this is my very personal opinion!** If you are a Java person, please do ignore me and rock on.
 The right tool for the right _job_ has always been my motto.
-Furthermore, even if I concede to the argument that Java is the right tool for building an SDN controller, it became clear to me that that is the wrong _job_ for me.
+Furthermore, even if I concede to the argument that Java is the right tool for building an SDN controller, it became clear that is was the wrong _job_ for me.
 Super ironic, given the fact that I have grown a profound liking and respect for my boss and colleagues at Red Hat.
 Heh, I'm just lucky that way. :P I terminated my employment at the end of January 2016.

 Instead of aggressively pursuing my dream job I did something different.
 Simply put, I just did _not_. :)
-What I did instead was to take advantage of a very special situation I had going: my supportive wife!
+What I did instead was to take advantage of a very special situation I had going.
-Inspired by the [TED talk by Nigel Marsh][tedtalk], together with the health insurance provided by wife's job, and a modest saving I accumulated over the 16+ years of working the time was ripe:
+I got inspired by the [TED talk by Nigel Marsh][tedtalk], together with the health insurance provided by my supportive wife's job, and savings I accumulated over the 19+ years of non-stop working.
-I'm giving myself a sabbatical!
-Another inspiration for pulling this off comes from one my gurus (and dear friend) [Bruno Rijsman](https://www.linkedin.com/in/brunorijsman).
+Thus the time was ripe: I'm giving myself a sabbatical!
+Another influence for pulling this off comes from one my gurus (and dear friend) [Bruno Rijsman](https://www.linkedin.com/in/brunorijsman).
 At certain points in time, I witnessed him and his wife taking 6 months to a year off, just to explore the world.